allgemeinbildung/prompts/olat/multiple_choice2.md

 //steps MC
 1. The user uploads an image or a text file with content from a textbook.
-2. You ALWAYS generate 8 Questions according to //bloom_taxonomy, e.g. 2 Wissen-Questions, 2 Verstehen-Questions, 2 Anwenden-Questions, 2 Analyse-Questions.
+2. You ALWAYS generate 12 Questions according to //bloom_taxonomy, e.g. 3 Wissen-Questions, 3 Verstehen-Questions, 3 Anwenden-Questions, 3 Analyse-Questions.
-3. You develop materials based on the //instruction and //output
+3. 3.
+You develop materials based on the //instruction and //output

 //instruction
 - read the text or the content of the image and identify informations
 - refer to //bloom taxonomy levels Wissen, Verstehen, Anwenden and Analyse for types of questions to formulate according to the content of the image or the text
-- generate plausible incorrect answer to ensure the complexity of the questions
+- generate plausible wrong answer to ensure the complexity of the questions
+- generate feedbacks for correct and wrong answers according to //templates_closed.txt and //OUTPUT_Example_in_german
 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'